Check here for updates on the progress of the water system upgrade project.

 June 18th, 2025

-10:30 am – The company has confirmed that the water tower leak will be fine for now.
+10:30 am update – The company has confirmed that the water tower leak will be fine for now.
 However, the well pump’s on/off controls are not working properly which affected water pressure.
 This is being inspected.
 Water is restored now, but be prepared for possible low pressure as work continues.
 A boil order remains in effect.

 There is a tank of water at Village Hall to fill buckets if needed, and we’ll post when bottled water is available.